-- Contacting Legal Helpline to start an eye injury claim
+- Contact Legal Helpline to start a claim for eye injury compensation

 - Useful links and resources

-Legal Helpline have put together this eye injury compensation guide in order to give an informed overview of the processes involved in eye injury claims.
+Legal Helpline has put together this eye injury compensation guide in order to give an informed overview of the processes involved in eye injury claims.

 We explain how the eye injury is assessed to determine its severity and the effect this result can have on the amount of compensation you could be awarded.
 Proving liability is key to winning your case and we cover how liability may be established in different cases, all possibly affecting the way the case is conducted and its outcome.